Its isolation makes it one of the best-kept secrets in the eastern suburbs of Sydney.

 There are many activities to indulge in while at Milk Beach; ranging from exhilarating water activities to fun-filled play on the sand.
 The beach is open for fishing, so grab your fishing gear and enjoy the calm waters on a beautiful afternoon.
-Milk Beach is also a great place for snorkelling.
+Milk Beach is also an excellent place for snorkelling.

 Away from the water, enjoy a relaxed picnic on the beach; preferably under the shade of the awning.
 Watch as the kids build sand castles or play along the shore.
 You may also enjoy a walk along the Hermitage Foreshore, which provides sweeping views of the city in the distance.